Art'scool (Guided School Tours)

 Why is your group size limited to twelve students?

-If a group is larger than twelve students, some spaces in the Gallery are difficult to enter.
+If a group is larger than twelve students, some spaces in the museum are difficult to enter.
 When viewing works of art, it is difficult both to see and to hear if your group has more than twelve students with chaperones.
 As a result, we take your total group size and divide by twelve to arrive at the number of docents we will need to schedule for your visit.
 If you arrive with far more students than you indicated, your group size will be too large.
 If you arrive with a far lower number of students, docents may have traveled quite a distance for nothing.

 What should I do if I have students with special needs, such as wheelchairs?